oanaprf/some-js-basics/index.md

 truthyValue is a truthy value indeed!
 ```

-`||` will return the **first truthy** operand, and, similar to `&&` if it doesn't find it, it will return the last operand => you can use this one as a cool trick while debugging, you'll spot it later in this guide
+`||` will return the **first truthy** operand, and, similar to `&&` if it doesn't find it, it will return the last operand => you can use this one as a cool trick while debugging, you'll spot it later in this guide.

 *Example*
 ```javascript
 const falsyValue = '';